bonifield/helpers/openssl/README.md

 - PEM may include `.pem`, `.cert`, `.crt`, `.cer`, and `.key` extensions
 - DER may include `.der` or `.cer`; check whether the `.cer` is binary or PEM by using `file` or opening in an editor

+`keytool` is part of Oracle's JDKs, not OpenSSL

 ## Table of Headers

 [OpenSSL pem.h](https://github.com/openssl/openssl/blob/master/include/openssl/pem.h)